 1. Using disinfectant and antiseptics such as Barbicide

 Barbicide is a disinfectant solution some nail salons and barbershops use to clean their tools and equipment.

 A 2 oz Barbicide concentrate solution can be mixed with 32 ounces of water.
 This solution can be readily used to disinfect tools.
 The solution should sit on the equipment to be sanitized for about 10 minutes.
 This can get rid of viruses, fungus, and bacteria.

 Before using Barbicide though, you have to make sure that this solution is allowed in your state.

 2. UV sterilizer

 This equipment makes use of ultraviolet rays to clean and disinfect nail salon tools.
 It’s effective in removing bacteria, fungi, and viruses.
-And some hospitals also use IV sterilization for sanitation.
+And some hospitals also use UV sterilization for sanitation.